Leeds Arena: Developer and operator competition

 Following this, competitions began to find an operator and developer for an arena.
 In March 2008, SMG were chosen as the future operators of the Leeds arena, following worldwide interest from potential operators in the scheme.
 SMG also operate arenas in Newcastle, Belfast and Manchester and over 200 other venues worldwide.
 The addition of Leeds strengthens their position in the UK Arena market.
 SMG's European managing director has stated that Leeds will be its "flagship venue" in Europe and that they expect First Direct Arena "to be in the top 10 in the world within two to three years of opening".

 Two main bidders were involved in the competition to develop the arena.
 These were the Council owned land at Elland Road as one location which would have been developed by GMI Construction and land owned by Montpellier Estates in Sweet Street, Holbeck with Montpellier Estates being developer of the latter site.
 However, in November 2008, Leeds City Council announced they had terminated the developer competition and chosen Claypit Lane as the site for the new arena and would proceed as the developer.
 This resulted in a legal challenge from Montpellier Estates.
 Montpellier's claim for more than £43.5 million was rejected by Mr Justice Supperstone in a Judgement handed down on 6 February 2013.

 Plans and financing

 The arena's location, on Claypit Lane is situated at the Northern Quarter of Leeds city centre, behind the Merrion Centre.
 The land the arena was built on was the Claypit Lane Council car park and land formerly owned by Leeds Metropolitan University.
 Demolition of the former Leeds Metropolitan building was completed in 2009.
 Independent economic impact assessments conducted by Yorkshire Forward show that the new arena will bring over £25 million to the local economy every year and bring 300 full-time jobs.
-The money provided by Leeds City Council will come from part of the proceeds from their sale of Leeds Bradford International Airport in October 2007, Yorkshire Forward grant support and revenues from rent and commercial activities.
+The money provided by Leeds City Council will come from part of the proceeds from their sale of Leeds Bradford Airport in October 2007, Yorkshire Forward grant support and revenues from rent and commercial activities.
 The total scheme costs are estimated to be in the region of £80 million including land costs.